coral-xyz/anchor/docs/src/getting-started/installation.md

 ### Install using pre-build binary on x86_64 Linux

-Anchor binaries are avalable via an NPM package [`@project-serum/anchor-cli`](https://www.npmjs.com/package/@project-serum/anchor-cli).
+Anchor binaries are available via an NPM package [`@project-serum/anchor-cli`](https://www.npmjs.com/package/@project-serum/anchor-cli).
 Only x86_64 Linux is supported currently, you must build from source for other OS'.

 ```bash
 npm i -g @project-serum/anchor-cli